DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: Implementation and test

 \subsection{Dataset Description}

 As shown in Table \ref{real_dataset}, three datasets, i.e., Dataset A, B and C, are generated or collected in this paper.
 Dataset A was generated in simulation using the simulator introduced in \cite{tong2023machine}.
-It covers five categories, and each category has 3000 samples.
-To collect samples for each fault category, the simulated UAV was required to fly to the designated waypoints using the onboard controller.
+This simulator employs LSTM to learn the faulty propeller model from data collected via load cells.
+It then integrates the learned model into a UAV simulator to generate flight data under propeller fault conditions.
+Dataset A covers five categories, and each category has 3000 samples.
+To collect samples for each fault category, the simulated UAV was required to fly to the designated waypoints using the on-board controller, and one of the UAV trajectories is shown in Fig \ref{sim_traj}.
+The trajectory is visualized using a color gradient that transitions from light to dark hues, corresponding to the progression from the initial to the final position.
+The origin and terminus of the path are demarcated by black and red markers, respectively, to enhance clarity and facilitate interpretation of the motion sequence.
 The waypoints were the same for the five categories.

 Besides, Dataset B was utilized for training as well.
 As shown in Fig. \ref{real_exp}, it was collected from a real flight under the all-healthy conditions.
 During data collection, a human pilot randomly flew the quadrotor in an indoor scenario for around five minutes.
-Accordingly, 3000 samples of the all-healthy category were collected.
+We chose random maneuvers to assess the classifier's generalization performance across various flight conditions.
+Due to space constraints in the room, we conducted UAV flights within a limited area of 30$\text{m}^2$ space.
+However, this was not problematic as position information is not utilized for fault diagnosis.
+Consequently, 3000 samples of the all-healthy category were collected.
 Dataset B is used for different purposes in training and testing.
 During training, it was used for performing domain adaptation.
 During testing, it was used to pre-compute the features for the real-world all-healthy category.

 Dataset C is the dataset used for testing.
 It was collected from real flight and contains five categories and has 800 samples in each category.
 The same as Dataset B, the UAV was controlled by a human pilot.
 The flying trajectories were different for each category, and each flight took about two minutes.
-Before collecting the data with each faulty category, one healthy propeller was replaced by a broken propeller in the labelled position as shown in Fig. \ref{real_propeller}.
+One of the flying trajectories is shown in Fig. \ref{real_traj}.
+Before collecting data for each faulty category, one healthy propeller was replaced by a broken propeller in the labelled position, as shown in Fig. \ref{real_propeller}.
 It should be noted that the damaged levels of the broken propellers in the four positions are different.